datagrovecr/website/docs/jobs/index.md

 ## Application Process

-1. <strong>Trainee Developer Applicants - Be accepted to or enrolled in a university Computer Science program (or similar).</strong>
+1. <strong>Trainee Developer Internship Applicants - Be accepted to or enrolled in a university Computer Science program (or similar).</strong>
     <br />

 2. <strong>Submit the [DatagroveCR Application](https://forms.gle/U53hosi7DdjfgsJF7) in English.</strong>